How One Man's Changing The South Florida Music Scene - Boca News

 Antony recently married the lovely Lauren Ashlee.
 Lauren’s the lead vocalist in Spiral Hills.
 She’s a phenomenal singer in her own right, calling to mind the stripped down aesthetics of ’60s folk.

-It’s an understatement to say music’s Antony’s life.
+It’s an understatement to say music is Antony’s life.
 He’s constantly working on new projects and developing new sounds.

 Come Together Records